Christmas In Stoney Stanton

 If you have a complaint regarding the way your personal data has been processed you may make a complaint to Stoney Stanton Parish Council Data Information Officer: Clerk@stoneystanton.org.uk and the Information Commissioners Office: firstname.lastname@example.org or Tel: 0303 123 1113

-The final version of the plan will provide strategic direction and help shape the Local Plans that the city, borough and district councils are or will be preparing or reviewing.
+The final version of the Strategic Growth Plan will provide strategic direction and help shape the Local Plans that the city, borough and district councils are or will be preparing or reviewing.

 It will also be used to support bids for Government funding to deliver the infrastructure needed to support growth.